An altar-piece of St. Cecilia, patron saint to sacred music, painted by Róbert Nádler is to be seen near the entrance.

-Round the high dome of the Basilica a stone-barred terrace has been shaped at the height of 65 metres.
+Round the high dome of the Basilica, a stone-barred terrace has been shaped at the height of 65 meters.
 It is the highest look-out of Pest with a unique panorama of the metropolis.
 Since restoration in 2003, lifts put in the old chimney flues have been added to the 304 stairsteps leading upwards.

-The undercroft designed by Miklós Ybl in classicist style is an interior of representative programmes of the Church.
-The side-walls have been furnished with a row of urnst, the resting-places of world famous footballers Ferenc Puskás and Zoltán Varga as well as Olympic winner Imre Polyák being right below the chancel.
-A bust in circular relief of marquis Leopold, patron saint anterior to St. Stephen, cut in white marble by Károly Senyei, as well as a stone statue of Virgin Mary modelled in the last third of the 19th century stand pre-eminent among the ornaments of the crypt.
+The undercroft designed by Miklós Ybl in classicist style is an interior of representative programs of the Church.
+The side-walls have been furnished with a row of urnst, the resting-places of world-famous footballers Ferenc Puskás and Zoltán Varga, as well as Olympic winners Imre Polyák, being right below the chancel.
+A bust in circular relief of marquis Leopold, patron saint anterior to St. Stephen, cut in white marble by Károly Senyei, as well as a stone statue of Virgin Mary modeled in the last third of the 19th century stand pre-eminent among the ornaments of the crypt.

 References : Szent István Bazilika Plébániai Hivatal